How I Can Help

 If you cannot find the answer you are looking for here, please contact me and I will do my best to respond within 24 hours.

 Where are you based?

-I work with clients in person and online.
-For those who prefer to meet in person, I am located in Clerkenwell/Farringdon, and I offer various appointments across the week, daytime and evenings.
+I only work with clients online via Zoom.
+I offer various appointments across the week, daytime and evenings.

 How much do sessions cost?